Main focus > WEEE / Electrical (waste) equipment

 If you are affected by these obligations, we can guide you through the implementation process by showing you the requirements step by step and supporting you in introducing necessary measures and processes to comply with the laws and regulations.

-Whether the company’s products are affected as electrical equipment by the producer obligation of the WEEE Directive depends, among other things, on the characteristics of the respective product, as well as its application.
-It must be evaluated whether the respective product (electrical appliance) falls within the scope.
+Whether the company’s products are classified as electrical and/or electronic equipment depends, among other things, on the characteristics of the respective product, as well as its application.
+It must be evaluated whether this Directive shall apply to the respective products.

 ECOLOGICON GmbH